-According to the National Alopecia Areata Foundation, the condition affects around 6.8 million people in the United States in their lifetimes.
+According to the National Alopecia Areata Foundation, the condition affects nearly 6.7 million people in the United States in their lifetimes.
 Roughly 700,000 people in the United States currently have it.

-Scientists have not yet identified the exact cause of alopecia, but there does seem to be a genetic component.
+Scientists have not yet identified the exact cause of alopecia areata.
+Multiple genetic and environmental factors likely play a role.

 Coronary heart disease

-Men with CHD also started losing leg hair at an earlier age than men without CHD.
+Men with CHD also started losing leg hair at an earlier age than those without CHD.